 3.1.6.4 Temporary Waiver of Staff Qualifications

-When a contractor no longer has qualified or credentialed staff, including directors, a DARS3490, Temporary Waiver of Employment Services Credentials, must be completed and approved by the VR director before services are provided.
+When a contractor no longer has qualified or credentialed staff, including directors, a DARS3490, Temporary Waiver of Credentials, must be completed and approved by the VR director before services are provided.

 The waiver is specific to the contractor and staff members named on the DARS3490 and is valid for the period specified on the approved waiver.